-If the parliament is dissolved before its term is complete, the electoral countdown or calendar is usually reset, such that the next parliament is also elected for the full maximum term.
+If the parliament is dissolved before its term is complete, the electoral countdown or calendar is usually reset, such that the next parliament is also elected for the full term.
 So if, for example, a parliament with a maximum term of four years is dissolved two years into its term, the next parliament will also, as a rule, be elected for a maximum term of four years.
 If the government can dissolve parliament at will, and so choose the timing of the election to best suit its own electoral interests, this resetting of the electoral clock can give incumbents a great incentive to dissolve parliament before the end of its maximum term in order to extend their tenure in office by winning a new, fresh mandate.

 In some countries (e.g. Sweden) elections take place according to a fixed schedule regardless of any intervening dissolution.
-The election following a dissolution is additional to, and does not replace, a scheduled election, and does not have the effect of resetting the countdown to the next election.
+The election following an early dissolution is additional to, and does not replace, a scheduled election, and does not have the effect of resetting the countdown to the next election.
 So if, under this arrangement, a parliament is dissolved two years into its four-year term, then the next parliament will serve for only two years, at which point the scheduled elections will be due to take place.
 This means that an incumbent government cannot use moments of popularity to renew its lease on power, and thus governments operating under this system will be less inclined to risk a dissolution of parliament from which they could lose power, but not extend their tenure.
-Of course, it might still be advantageous for a government to dissolve parliament under such conditions, for example, if a government loses the support of a junior coalition partner in the legislature and is continuing in office as a minority government, an early dissolution might provide the government with an opportunity to increase its support, even though it would not delay the next general election.
+Of course, it might still be advantageous for a government to dissolve parliament under such conditions (for example, in an attempt to increase the size of its majority and so protect itself against defections, or to obtain a new mandate from the people after a change of leadership or policy direction).

-Periods or circumstances in which dissolution is prohibited
+Periods or situations in which dissolution is prohibited